 How Do OCS Credits Count Toward the GWSS Major?

 GWSS-related courses taken while on an OCS program may count toward the GWSS major; courses are approved after the student returns from OCS.
-If you are taking a course that you think should count toward your GWSS major, you should be sure to keep a copy of the syllabus and, if possible, send an electronic copy to your GWSS advisor to keep in your file.
-Upon returning to Grinnell, you will work with your advisor to have the course approved for GWSS credit.
-The GWSS program has some OCS syllabi for courses that have been approved in the past; please contact your advisor if you are interested in learning more about a particular program’s courses.
+If you are taking a course that you think should count toward your GWSS major, you should be sure to keep a copy of the syllabus and, if possible, send an electronic copy to your GWSS adviser to keep in your file.
+Upon returning to Grinnell, you will work with your adviser to have the course approved for GWSS credit.
+The GWSS program has some OCS syllabi for courses that have been approved in the past; please contact your adviser if you are interested in learning more about a particular program’s courses.

 OCS courses can be used to meet the general credit requirements and to fulfill the four thematic rubrics of the major curriculum.
 However, OCS courses cannot be used to fulfill either of the major’s two required 300-level courses, both of which must be completed at Grinnell.